 This revolution even reaches beyond the clouds.
 SpaceX, Blue Origin and Virgin Galactic civil spacecraft aspire to make terrestrial orbital tourism flights available to the Moon and Mars.

-Rolls-Royce, together with official organizations and universities of Finland, a few months ago inaugurated the Marine Center for Remote Control and Autonomous Vessels and Artificial Intelligence.
+Rolls-Royce, together with official organizations and universities of Finland, inaugurated the Marine Center for Remote Control and Autonomous Vessels and Artificial Intelligence in 2018.
 In the United States, Boston Sea Marine Robotics is advancing in the first autonomous global system that will control navigation remotely from the mainland.